 Adolf Hitler is now obliged to agree with a municipal trustee's decision that Adolf's whole orphan pension of 50 crowns a month now go to his younger sister Paula after it becomes known that he had received "substantial sums" from his aunt Johanna.

-In May, Adolf moves to Munich, rendering himself liable to a year's imprisonment and a fine of 2,000 crowns for leaving the country without having registered for military service.
+In May, Adolf moves to Munich, rendering himself liable to a year's imprisonment and a fine of 2,000 crowns for leaving Austria without having registered for military service.